parkercarrus/MarketSim/README.md

 # MarketSim

-**MarketSim** is a cutting-edge market simulation platform focused on the study of **reinforcement learning (RL) traders** and the **emergent dynamics** that arise from their interactions.
+**MarketSim** is a market simulation platform focused on the study of **reinforcement learning (RL) traders** (and other types) and the **emergent dynamics** that arise from their interactions.
 Watch RL agents adapt, compete, and shape markets in real time.

 ---

 🚀 **[Explore the Live Simulation at aitradingsim.com](https://aitradingsim.com)**

-Visit our live site to interact with real-time simulations, experiment with RL trader types, and visualize complex market behaviors—no setup required.
+Visit the live site to interact with real-time simulations, experiment with RL trader types, and visualize complex market behaviors—no setup required.

 ---